 If you've already got suitable hallway furniture, ask yourself whether a coat of paint could be all you need to brighten up a grey scheme.
 Our guide to how to paint furniture will talk you through, step-by-step.

+If you can't quite bring yourself to move away from an ultra minimalist, all-white scheme, meet somewhere in the middle (pardon the pun) by just painting up to the dado rail.
 This will effectively add interest to a space without detracting from the simplicity that white offers – opt for a light shade of grey and you'll barely notice the difference, anyway (we promise).

 Create a focal point in your grey hallway with the addition of a stylish gallery wall.
 Keep things simple with minimalist prints and black picture frames or go all-out with bold prints and equally bright fittings, the choice is yours.

-20. Choose nearly-black for a dramatic entrance
+27. Choose nearly-black for a dramatic entrance